Car Cleaning With Kids

 Road Gunk Removal

-To loosen gross gunk such as flicked-on tar, dip a scrub sponge in 1/4 cup of vinegar mixed with 1/2 teaspoon of linseed oil and rub it into the stubborn spot.
+Dip a scrub sponge in 1/4 cup of vinegar mixed with 1/2 teaspoon of linseed oil and rub it into the stubborn spot to loosen gross gunk such as flicked-on tar.

-Really think twice about it before you wax your car.
-If you do it once, you'll get to do it over and over.
-That's because once you start waxing your car, you'll need to keep it up or your finish will begin to look dull.
+Think twice about it before you wax your car.
+If you do it once, you'll get to do it repeatedly.
+That's because once you start waxing your car, you'll need to keep it up, or your finish will begin to look dull.

 Wax only if you're really into watching water bead up or tormenting your argumentative teen.